1984 North American Soccer League season: Name changes

+Map of clubs

 Season recap

 By 1983, the NASL had shrunk to half of the 24 teams that made up the league in 1980.
 The ongoing salary war with the Major Indoor Soccer League had taken its toll, along with shrinking attendances and a lack of interest from American network TV broadcasters.
 The league made plans to have both an outdoor and indoor presence, with a 24-game outdoor season and 40-game indoor season scheduled for 1984 and beyond.

 The off-season following the 1983 outdoor playoffs saw three more teams fall by the wayside: the Montreal Manic, Seattle Sounders and Team America would all fold.
 The Fort Lauderdale Strikers decided to move to Minnesota because of a lack of suitable indoor arenas in Southeastern Florida.
 Things had gotten so bad for the league that the champion Tulsa Roughnecks almost folded two weeks after winning the Soccer Bowl.
 They survived, thanks to a fundraiser that put $65,000 in the team's coffers.
 The league would soldier on with nine teams.
 While there would not be huge changes on the field, the single game Soccer Bowl would be no more.
 The league moved to a best-of-three championship series format, as was done back in the 1971 Final.
 The revised NASL playoff format had the two division winners and the two next best teams qualify.
 The four teams would be seeded 1 through 4.